E-Rotic: 2002–2003: Cocktail E-Rotic and Total Recall

-However, Baysal and Jouaner left E-Rotic in 2002, and instead of replacing her with a new stage performer, this time the real studio singer Madajewski, who had been providing vocals since Leigh's departure in 1999, had been introduced to face E-Rotic.
+However, Baysal and Jouaner left E-Rotic in 2002, and instead of replacing her with a new stage performer, this time the real studio singer Lydia Madajewski (Lydia Pockaj), who had been providing vocals since Leigh's departure in 1999, had been introduced to face E-Rotic.
 She has been joined by the stage performer Robert Spehar.
 In 2002, they released the group's ninth studio album Cocktail E-Rotic, the third compilation album titled The Collection and in 2003, the remix album Total Recall, all in Japan.
 The remix album has also been released in European territories with a different track list including new mixes.
 In 2002 a promotional single "Mi Amante" (Spanish for "My Lover") was released, labeled as e.R.
 In 2003, a new version of their very first single "Max Don't Have Sex With Your Ex" (2003 Dance Mix) was released to promote the remix album Total Recall.
 Cocktail E-Rotic saw one promotional single release, "Heartbreaker", which gained some radio airplay in Japan and ranked #1 on a Japanese radio chart.
 After that, E-Rotic went on an indefinite hiatus and both members, Madajewski and Spehar, left the band.

 2004–2013: Hiatus

 Most former band members retired from the music scene.
-Brandes continued to produce for other artists and even reused dozen of E-Rotic songs for the Japanese girlgroup Shanadoo for their albums Welcome to Tokyo and The Symbol.
+Brandes continued to produce for other artists and even reused dozens of E-Rotic songs for the Japanese girlgroup Shanadoo for their albums Welcome to Tokyo and The Symbol.
 Shanadoo project discontinued in 2014.
 Leigh continues her solo project S.E.X.
 Appeal.
 In 2006, an upcoming studio album, entitled Lust 4 Life (refers to the Fancy solo song title "D.I.S.C.O.
 (Lust for Life)", recorded back in 1999 with Leigh on guest vocals), was rumored and turned out to be false.
 Also in 2008, it had been rumored, that E-Rotic would release a new track, a cover of Vanilla Ninja's track "Liar", which was also produced by Brandes.